-The safest and most dangerous countries in the world
+The safest and the most dangerous countries in the world

-The Global Peace Index, created by the Institute for Economics and Peace (IEP), is a comprehensive measure which takes into account factors such as militarisation, freedom of speech, violent and sexual crime rates and natural disasters to rank countries according to their safety.
+This year it sat at the very bottom of the Global Peace Index, created by the Institute for Economics and Peace (IEP), a comprehensive measure which takes into account factors such as militarisation, freedom of speech, violent and sexual crime rates and natural disasters to rank countries according to their safety.

 Here are the IEP’s ten safest and ten most dangerous countries on Earth:

 - South Sudan

 - Democratic Republic of the Congo

 - New Zealand